Merging and Diffing Commands

 mx merge Command

-The mx merge command performs a three-way merge of two .mpr files that have a common base commit.
+The mx merge command performs a three-way merge of two .mpr files by taking their common ancestor (base) into account.

 The input is three .mpr files: BASE, MINE, and THEIRS.